Tsuki ga Kirei

-As a coming-of-age contemporary romance, the story follows the lives of two junior high school students, Akane and Kotarō, who fall in love for the first time and struggle to maintain their relationship.
+It follows two junior high school students, falling in love for the first time and struggling to maintain their relationship.

 Plot

 Kotaro Azumi and Akane Mizuno become third year students at junior high school and are classmates for the first time.
 They are put in charge of the equipment for a sports festival and slowly grow closer via LINE.
 These two, along with fellow students Chinatsu Nishio and Takumi Hira, relate to their peers through mutual understandings and feelings.
 As their final year at junior high school progresses, the group overcome their challenges to mature and become aware of changes in themselves.